FreudCat/natural-language-processing/instructions.md

 - add const cors = require("cors"); to top of server.js
 - add app.use(cors()); to server.js

+## Need to have node-fetch if using fetch on server
+- npm install node-fetch
+- const fetch = require('node-fetch'); at top of server.js
+- now you can use async await in the node server

 ### To get the project running
 - npm start
 - npm run build-prod
 - npm run build-dev
 - node-sass -o css src/client/styles -w